Home

 Marie Bankhead Owen, Director of the “Alabama Department of Archives and History” was the one who came up with the idea of using Sir William Jones' poems as inspiration for the Alabama state motto when she was searching for an appropriate design for the Alabama coat-of-arms.

-The Alabama state motto may be said to reflect justice, freedom and independence - values that the Alabama state motto share with many other U.S. state mottos.
+The motto of Alabama may be said to reflect justice, freedom and independence - values it shares with many other U.S. state mottos.

 Alabama State Nicknames

-Whereas there is only one Alabama state motto, there exist a number of state nicknames for Alabama:
+Whereas there is only one motto, there exist a number of state nicknames for Alabama:

 "The Cotton State"